Reinforcement Teaching: Introduction

-In Reinforcement Teaching, a teacher learns a policy, through reinforcement, to improve the learning process of a student.
-The student's learning process, in the absence of a teacher selecting actions, is described by a Markov reward process (MRP).
-We show that, for many learning processes, the student’s parameters constitute a Markov state of the student learning process.
-The teacher's policy facilitates the aforementioned improvement by observing the parameters of the student and interacting with components of the learning process that the student is not able to change, such as the objective, optimizer, data, or environment.
+In Reinforcement Teaching, a teacher learns a policy via reinforcement learning (RL) to improve the learning process of a student.
+The teacher observes a problem-agnostic representation of the student's behavior and takes actions that adjust components of the student's learning process that the student is unable to change, such as the student's objective, optimizer, data, or environment.
+The teacher's reward is then based on the student's performance.
+The choice of action space for the teacher induces different meta-learning problem instances.
+This allows our single teaching-architecture to learn a variety of policies, such as a curriculum policy to sequence tasks for an RL student or a step-size adaptation policy for a supervised learning student.

-Reinforcement Teaching directly contrasts with recent gradient descent methods for meta-learning \citep{finn17_model, xu18_meta_gradien_reinf_learn, javed19_meta_learn_repres_contin_learn}.
-While successful, these methods assume all student learning components are fully-differentiable, which is not always possible (e.g., when a student is interacting with an MDP with unknown dynamics).
-Gradient-based meta-learning does not learn a policy and so cannot adapt, at each time step, to the underlying learning process.
-Furthermore, gradient-based meta-algorithms can struggle with learning about longer horizon processes \cite{flennerhag21_boots_meta_learn, flennerhag20_meta_learn_warped_gradien_descen}.
-A reinforcement learning approach to meta-learning overcomes these limitations by learning a policy to maximize long-term return, and henceforth improve the student's own learning process.
+Our Reinforcement Teaching framework has several advantages over both gradient-based meta-learning and other RL teaching methods.
+Like gradient-based meta-learning, our MDP formalism is problem-agnostic and thus does not rely on problem-specific heuristics used in other RL teaching methods \citep{loss_metric_mismatch, Generalizable_Approach_to_Learning_Optimizers, learning_to_explore, AutoAugment, learning_to_simulate, fan18_learn_teach, Hyp_RL}.
+These prior RL teaching methods use hand-designed features for the RL teaching policy.
+This choice limits the generality of these approaches to the base problems they were intended to solve.
+Other works use parameter-based state representations which have been shown to learn successful teaching policies for tabular and linear students \citep{dynamic_alg_meta_learning, Zhang2020AdaptiveRA, narvekar17_auton_task_sequen_custom_curric,meta_learning_step_size}.
+Although the parameter state representation is problem-agnostic, it is difficult to scale to more complex problems such as if the student uses a deep non-linear neural network.
+This motivated the development of the parametric-behavior embedder, a problem-agnostic state representation that can be used across different problem settings and can scale to deep non-linear students.

+Moreover, although successful, gradient-based meta-learning methods \citep{finn17_model, xu18_meta_gradien_reinf_learn, javed19_meta_learn_repres_contin_learn} do not learn a teaching policy and are therefore unable to adapt to the student's needs at each step in the student's learning process.
+Another limitation of gradient-based meta-learning methods is the requirement that all learning components are fully-differentiable, which is not always possible.
+One example of a component that is not differentiable is the configuration of an environment, which a teacher policy may control to induce a curriculum for a student.